Benefits & Leave 11 min

 Italy also provides 10 days of paternity leave, paid at 100%, to be taken within five months of a child's birth.
 Paternity leave can be extended in the event of the mother’s absence or incapacity.

-In their child’s early years, both parents collectively may take up to 10 months total parental leave, much of that typically paid at a reduced rate or taken unpaid.
+In their child’s early years, both parents collectively may take up to 10 months of total parental leave, much of that typically paid at a reduced rate or taken unpaid.

 Upcoming legislation will make these allowances even more generous, including longer paternity leave and more paid time off for meetings related to children’s education.